Farama-Foundation/HighwayEnv/_sources/quickstart.rst.txt

 All the environments
 ~~~~~~~~~~~~~~~~~~~~
-Here is a list of all the environments available and their descriptions:
+Here is the list of all the environments available and their descriptions:

 .. toctree::
   :maxdepth: 1